lumi-openlcoud/opencloud-docs/en/docs/development/cloud-development.md

 ### **Creating the application**

-Login to the [AIOT Open Platform](https://opencloud.aqara.cn/) and click on "Create New Application".
+Login to the [AIOT Open Cloud Platform](https://opencloud.aqara.cn/) and click on "Create New Application".
 When creating an application, the developer needs to configure the relevant parameters for the application, including:

 - Application Name
 - Industry
 - Introduction

 After creating an application, the platform automatically assigns the AppID and AppKey.
 The AppID is the unique identifier of the application and the AppKey is the application's secret key.
 AppID and AppKey are very important and are frequently used during application development process.
-For example, when calling the AIOT Open Platform Open API, developers need to add AppID and AppKey as validation parameters in the request header.
+For example, when calling the AIOT Open Cloud Platform Open API, developers need to add AppID and AppKey as validation parameters in the request header.

 > **Note**: Developers must take proper care of their AppKey, prevent disclosure to unauthorized parties, and reset their AppKey on a regular basis.